gregmsanderson/fly-live-beats/docs/3-aws-create-account.md

 The AWS account should be created within a couple of minutes.
 You may need to reload the page if you don't see it listed.
 Before leaving the page, make a note of the account number.
 You should see that in grey, next to its name.
 For example `123456778901`.
 You will use that to construct its sign in URL.

-Sign out of that AWS account as from now on you will be working within the _new_ AWS account.
+Sign out of _that_ AWS account as from now on you will be working within the _new_ AWS account.

 ## Sign in

 Depending on how your AWS accounts are configured, you _may_ sign in using single sign-on (SSO) via your employer's identity provider.
 Or be using AWS's own [IAM Identity Center](https://aws.amazon.com/iam/identity-center/).
-AWS has recently added IAM Identity Center (replacing AWS Single Sign-On) to let you control access to all AWS accounts within your AWS Organization, in addition to external SAML-enabled applications.
-You can connect it to on-premises Active Directory (AD) or provision identities from your existing identity provider.
-For _this_ example we only need to access _one_ AWS account, have no need to access other applications, and have no identity provider to connect to.
-So we won't use it here.
+AWS has recently added IAM Identity Center (replacing its AWS Single Sign-On) to let you control access to all AWS accounts within your AWS Organization in addition to external SAML-enabled applications.

+In my case, I only need to access _one_ AWS account, have no need to access other applications, and have no identity provider to connect to.
+So I won't use that here.

-For the purpose of this guide we'll assume you are using the standard sign-in page (using an email and password to authenticate yourself).
-So visit `https://NUMBER.signin.aws.amazon.com/console`, replacing `NUMBER` with that 12-digit AWS account number noted above.
+For the purpose of this guide I'll assume you are using the standard sign-in page (using an email and password to authenticate yourself).
+So visit `https://NUMBER.signin.aws.amazon.com/console`, replacing `NUMBER` with that new 12-digit AWS account number noted above.

-You may be initially prompted to sign in as an IAM user.
-If so, click the blue link to sign in as the new account's _root_ user instead:
+You may be initially prompted to sign in as an **IAM user**.
+If so, click the blue link to sign in as the new account's **root user** instead.
+You will only be using this root account once since it should only be used when it has to be:

 ![AWS sign in](img/aws_sign_in_root_1.jpeg)

-Enter your chosen email address (for example `you+awstest@company.com`) and click the blue **Next** button.
+Enter its email address (for example `you+awstest@company.com`) and click the blue **Next** button.

 **Note:** If you have not yet been provided with a password (either by AWS, or your administrator) you can click the blue "Forgot password" link here.
 That will let you choose a new password:

 ![AWS sign in](img/aws_sign_in_root_2.jpeg)

 You should now be signed in to AWS.
-However you are signed in as the _root_ user.
-That's not ideal.
+However you are signed in as the **root user**.
 That account should only be used when it [absolutely has to be](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html):

 > We strongly recommend that you do not use the root user for your everyday tasks, even the administrative ones

-You will want to create a new user.
+You will want to create a new user in this AWS account.
 For that, AWS provides Identity and Access Management (IAM).

 AWS IAM lets administrators control access to AWS resources and services.
-Ideally you want to allow only the minimum access required, initially by service (such as _EC2_ or _S3_), and then by actions on that service (such as limiting to _GetObject_).
+Ideally you want to allow only the minimum access required, by region, service (such as _EC2_ or _S3_), and actions within a service (such as limiting to _GetObject_).
+Again, it limits the impact of adverse events or malicious actions.

 ## Create an IAM user

-From the AWS console, click on _Security Credntials_:
+In the AWS console, click on _Security Credentials_:

 ![Users](img/aws_security_credentials_for_add_user.jpeg)

-Click on _Users_ and then on the blue button to add users:
+Click on _Users_ and then on the blue button to "Add users":

 ![Users](img/aws_iam_create_user_1.jpeg)

 Enter your name (since you'll be using this account instead of the root one) and tick the box to allow console access.
-As mentioned above, AWS recommend using their new _Identity Center_ but we'll proceed on:
+As mentioned above, AWS recommend using their new _Identity Center_ but I'll proceed on:

 ![Users](img/aws_iam_create_user_2.jpeg)

 The next screen asks what the new user should be able to do.
-We need to set their permissions.
-You'll see that the recommend and pre-selected option is to add them to a group, and specify the access within that group.
-You don't have to, but we'll follow their advice.
-So go ahead and click the "Create group" button:
+You'll see that the recommended option is to add them to a group, and specify the access within that group.
+You don't have to but I'll follow their advice.
+Go ahead and click the "Create group" button:

 ![Users](img/aws_iam_create_user_3.jpeg)

 What level of access you grant (to yourself, as this is the user account you will be using in a moment) is up to you.
-If you know in advance what access you need, you can select the policies for just those services.
-In our case we are going to be trying multiple services later on and so we'll give ourselves the `AdministratorAccess` policy.
+If you know in advance what access you need, you can select the policies for just those services (again, it's best practice to limit access).
+In my case I know I'm going to be trying multiple services later (ACM, ECR, ECS, SSM, RDS, VPC ...) and so I'll pick the `AdministratorAccess` policy so that I can access all of them.

 ![Users](img/aws_iam_create_user_4.jpeg)